Olympic flame arrives in Tokyo after 'heartbreaking' fan ban

 Japan has so far recorded around 14,900 virus deaths, despite avoiding harsh lockdowns, and organisers had hoped to have up to 10,000 local fans in venues after being forced to bar overseas spectators.

-The financial impact of the decision is comparatively small, with projected revenues for all Olympic and Paralympic tickets accounting for just around $800 million compared to an approximately $15-billion Tokyo 2020 budget.
+The financial impact of the decision is comparatively small, with projected revenues for all Olympic and Paralympic tickets accounting for just around US$800 million compared to an approximately US$15-billion Tokyo 2020 budget.

 A decision on Paralympic spectators will be taken after the Olympics end.